ManuelSifuentes/BigData/Unit_2/Practices/Practice04/README.md

 Test Error = 0.0
 ```

-We finish by showing the conditional logic that represents the elements of the trees
+We finish by showing the conditional logic that represents the elements of the trees.

+At the end, all the procedures performed in Gradient-boosted tree are displayed to obtain the results seen previously.

 ```r
 val gbtModel = model.stages(2).asInstanceOf[GBTClassificationModel]